 Sightseeing in Ibiza

-- Ibiza Museum of Contemporary Art (Museu d’Art Contemporani): The museum has two buildings (old and new), both of amazing architecture.
-The museum collection features important artists from the Balearic Islands as well as Spanish and international artists.
-Special tip for your visit is to access the archaeological site preserved under the museum.
+- the Museum of Contemporary Art of Ibiza (Museu d’Art Contemporani d'Eivissa).
+The collection features famous and lesser-known artists from the Balearic Islands as well as works by Spanish and international artists.

 Food in Ibiza